nickdemari/flutter_connectivity_speed/README.md

 # Flutter Connectivity Speed

 This repository contains a Flutter project that measures the speed of the device's internet connectivity.
-It utilizes the `connectivity` package to determine the network status and the `http` package to perform speed tests.
+It utilizes the `http` package to perform speed tests.

 ## Features